dissyskcl/starter-academic/content/authors/ggh/_index.md

 # Interests to show in About widget
 interests:
-  - Working with Izaak Neri
+  - Working with Izaak Neri and Alessia Annibale
 #  - Out of equilibrium dynamics
 #  - Real world networks
 #  - Graph dynamics